TheRealToxicDev/IBL-Staff-Docs/content/index.md

 ---
 title: Home
-description: Welcome to the Infinity OSS Docs 👋
+description: Welcome to the Infinity Staff Docs 👋
 ---

-Hey there, Welcome to the Official Documentation for all of the Infinity/Infinity Bots Open-Source Projects.
+Hey there, Welcome to the Official Documentation for the Infinity Staff Team.

 ---